Origins of the railway line.

 Railway accident at Kurkurac Creek bridge – 4 November 1907

-A Railway accident at Kurkurac Creek bridge (between Willowmavin and High Camp) – 4 November 1907.
-Reported as the worst train accident for the Victorian Railways at the time.
+A railway accident at Kurkurac Creek bridge (between Willowmavin and High Camp) – 4 November 1907.
+Reported as being the worst train accident for the Victorian Railways at the time.
+While this accident caused two deaths, there had been two earlier VR accidents in Melbourne, causing a higher number of casualties.

-For this western section of the line, following the official 1958 closure of Heathcote to Bendigo section, the section to be submerged by the lake was lifted in early 1959.
-The Minister was to give his permission for the Heathcote to Bendigo line to be lifted in September 1961, and by January 1962 the line had been dismantled to beyond the crossing at 98 miles.
-A small section of the line would remain operational between the North Bendigo junction and the Rangelea branch line in East Bendigo/Junortoun until being booked out on 11 December 1986 (sections would be lifted between October 1988 and Feb 1991, with the last section close to the junction and the North Bendigo Workshops being lifted in April 1996).
+Following the official 1958 closure of Heathcote to Bendigo section, the short section to be submerged by the lake was lifted in early 1959.
+The Minister was to then give his permission for the Heathcote to Bendigo line to be lifted in September 1961, and by January 1962 the line had been dismantled to beyond the crossing (McIvor Hwy crossing, Junortoun) at 98 miles.
+A small section of the line would remain operational between the North Bendigo Junction and the Rangelea branch line in East Bendigo/Junortoun until being booked out on 11 December 1986 due in part to the condition of the Grassy Flat Crk bridge.
+Sections of this line would be lifted between October 1988 and Feb 1991, with the last section close to the junction and the North Bendigo Railway Workshops being lifted in April 1996.
 The last passenger vehicle to be on this short section of line was a ‘62-RM’ DERM Rail Motor special in 1982.

 The Wallan to Heathcote train services would continue to operate for a further 10 years, the last regular passenger service being run on 20 June 1965 with a Walker rail motor.
 The last regular goods service was to run on 6 Nov 1968.
-With this service closure, the transfer of railway staff away from Heathcote followed, as Stationmaster Mr John R Mcquillan (later awarded an M.B.E., related to the Violet Town disaster) was transferred to Violet Town, Assistant Stationmaster Mr. Jack Tobin to Kilmore, Driver Bill Clugston to Sunshine, Driver Alex Mackenzie went on leave and Line staff members Ken Hutchinson & Bruce Lennox transferring to Bendigo and Shepparton.
+With this service closure, the transfer of railway staff away from Heathcote followed, as Stationmaster Mr John R McQuillan (later awarded an M.B.E., in relation to the Southern Aurora tragedy “) was transferred to Violet Town, Assistant Stationmaster Mr. Jack Tobin to Kilmore, Driver Bill Clugston to Sunshine, Driver Alex Mackenzie went on leave and Line staff members Ken Hutchinson & Bruce Lennox transferring to Bendigo and Shepparton.
 Finally a special Australian Railways Historical Society (ARHS) excursion passenger double locomotive steam train ran from Spencer Street station Melbourne to Heathcote on 9 Nov 1968, and this would be the last full passenger train to run on the line.
-The last goods type train (T348 diesel electric loco) ran on 14 Nov 1968, some ten years after the closure of the western section, collecting rolling stock that still remained along the line.
+This special would see the Tooborac turntable be used to turn a steam loco for the last time.
+The last goods train (T348 diesel electric loco) ran on 14 Nov 1968, some ten years after the closure of the western section, collecting rolling stock that had remained stored along the line.

 One of the main goods that were carried on this railway line was timber, primarily for both gold mining activity in Sandhurst /Bendigo, firewood and charcoal for a fuel in Melbourne, and railway sleepers.
 Timber saw mills and yards were located at Heathcote South/Argyle, Heathcote, Derrinal, and Knowsley station yards, with the timber being loaded directly into the goods wagons.
 There was also timber being transported from a private tramway and saw mills that had a siding at Tooborac.
-This private company was the McIvor Timber and Firewood Company that had commenced operations in 1906.
-This company built a 5ft 3in (broad gauge) tramway network, that branched off the main line at Tooborac (between the now Majors Line Rd and the Seymour-Tooborac Rd).
+The company, The McIvor Timber and Firewood Company commenced operations in 1906.
+This company built a 5ft 3in (broad gauge) tramway network, with branch off the main line at Tooborac (between the now Majors Line Rd and the Seymour-Tooborac Rd).
 Timber was cut from the area to the east of Heathcote and also this was to extend as far to the north as Cherrington and as far to the east as Puckapunyal.
+Its main product was firewood for the Bendigo and Melbourne markets.

-Two American Baldwin locomotives (named ‘Major’ and ‘McIvor’ – one such photograph is in Tooborac Hotel) worked the tramway, with a Victorian Railways’ turntable being installed in the Toobarac Station yards (noted as officially operational on 16 Nov 1908).
-The McIvor Timber and Firewood Company locomotive engine shed still remains standing in the former yards near Majors Line Rd Tooborac, as does the company manager’s residence.
+Two American Baldwin 2-6-0 locomotives (named ‘Major’ and ‘McIvor’, a photograph of one is in Tooborac Hotel) and later an ex-VR W class 4-6-0 worked the tramway, with a Victorian Railways’ turntable being installed in the Toobarac Station yards (noted as officially operational on 16 Nov 1908).
+The McIvor Timber and Firewood Company locomotive engine shed still remains standing in the former yards near Majors Line Rd Tooborac, as does the company manager’s residence (both can be seen on this linked Google Map).
 The VR trains were only allowed to travel a set short distance into the yards, with this ruling allowing the train driver to only enter this siding with no more than three trucks maximum.
 This tramway network, which was about 22 miles (35.4 kms) in total length, ceased operation in 1927 with the demise of the company.
-An attempt was made to sell this network to the Victorian Railways at this time, yet that offer was rejected by the Government.
-Subsequently the network line was lifted and all was recovered or demolished.
+An attempt was made to sell this network to the Victorian Railways at this time, yet that offer was rejected by the Government so subsequently the network line was lifted.
+More information can be found in a Light Railways Research Society of Australia publication by Frank Stamford.

 Stations, platforms and sidings